InfOmics/DiGAS/README.md

 ## Installation and usage

+DiGAS can be easly downloaded from GitHub `src` directory (Windows or Unix version).
+PLINK tool is also contained in both directory.

+### System requirements

 DiGAS can run on Windows or Unix system where Python 3 (or higher) was previously installed.

-DiGAS depends on PLINK was previously installed , so we first need to install this package through the remotes package (in this way we can install a fixed version of Seurat).
-After Seurat installation, we can install Stardust from our GitHub repository.
-Thus, the user will need Cython to be installed to correctly build GRAFIMO.
-Cython can be obtained via pip
+DiGAS depends on PLINK.
+PLINK executable must be contained in the same folder as the DiGAS executable.
+A PLINK version is contained in the `src` directory for both Windows and Unix versions.
+Alternatively you can download it from the official website: https://www.cog-genomics.org/plink/.

 DiGAS depends on a number of Python packages.
 To install all the required packages: